-This study was funded by Shire.
+This study was funded by Shire, now part of Takeda

 In Canada, ADHD guidelines recommend that family physicians diagnose and manage uncomplicated ADHD in adults, with referral to a specialist recommended only for complex cases, such as those with comorbid conditions.
 However, many family physicians are reluctant to diagnose and treat even uncomplicated adult ADHD.
 This is likely due to a number of reasons, including the fact that many family physicians are inadequately trained in ADHD and comorbidities, and a perception that caution must be taken when prescribing stimulant medication.
 This study investigated the referral of adult patients by family physicians to ADHD specialist clinics in Canada to assess whether family physicians diagnosed and treated uncomplicated adult ADHD.
 In addition, the study examined the following: the presence of comorbid symptoms; the delay from referral to treatment; the impact of adult ADHD on daily life; and types of medication prescribed.